 Make getting there part of the holiday experience!

 If you have less time, consider travelling from Paris to Milan by sleeper train, and approaching Lake Maggiore from the southeast.

 Spend just a few Euros more to pre-book a seat on one of the ‘Panoramic’ services of the Centovalli Railway – you can get a ‘driver’s seat’ view out of the front of the train.
+The Centovalli line is not part of the mainline network, so will not appear in online train timetable searches – go direct to its own website for timetables.
 A gentle warning – this line might be a bit challenging for those prone to vertigo.

 If you’re travelling from the UK or other points in northern Europe, consider returning home by a different route to experience more of the Alps – Lucerne, Bern and Zurich make good stopovers, as would the pretty town of Chur, linking to a trip on the famous Bernina Express.
 Or look for trains to Lille for the Eurostar, to avoid changing in Paris.